 “Taken 2,” a sequel to the 2009 action film featuring Liam Neeson, opened as the top-grossing film at theaters in the U.S. and Canada, collecting $49.5 million in ticket sales for News Corp.
-(NWSA)’s Twentieth Century Fox.
+(NWSA:US)’s Twentieth Century Fox.

 “Taken 2” is the third Fox film to open in first place this year, following the science-fiction tale “Chronicle” and the animated “Ice Age: Continental Drift.”
 Before this weekend, the studio was ranked fifth in 2012 domestic revenue with $860.9 million, according to researcher Box Office Mojo.
 Sony Corp.
 (6758) is first with $1.35 billion.

 “It’s pretty amazing results for Liam,” Jeff Bock, an analyst at Exhibitor Relations Co., said of the film in a telephone interview.
 The first version “had legs that nobody expected,” said Bock.
 “Fox has a veritable franchise on their hands here” as the film had the third highest-grossing debut of any film in October.

 In “Taken 2,” Neeson returns as retired CIA agent Bryan Mills, drawing on his expertise in weapons and spycraft to rescue his wife, who is kidnapped.
 The film ties into the first movie as the kidnappers are linked to those Mills battled to rescue his daughter in the original version, which took in $226.8 million worldwide, according to Box Office Mojo.